gdt050579/AppCUI-rs/docs/chapter-3/event_loop.md

 ## Intercepting events from a child control

-Usually, a window that processes events mentains a handle to various controls and enable event processing in the `#[Window(...)]` declaration.
+Usually, a window that processes events maintains handles to various controls and enables event processing in the `#[Window(...)]` declaration.

 ```rs
 use appcui::prelude::*;